 There are around 20,000 species of butterflies around the world.
-But to name a few in India, the most common butterflies are Common Tiger (Danaus Genutia), Common Crow (Euploea core), Common Jezebel (Delias Eucharis), Common Glass Yellow (Eurema Hecabe) and Mottled Emigrant (Catopsilia Pyranthe).
+But to name a few in India, the most common butterflies are Common Tiger (Danaus Genutia), Common Crow (Euploea core), Common Jezebel (Delias Eucharis), and Common Glass Yellow (Eurema Hecabe) and Mottled Emigrant (Catopsilia Pyranthe).

 How long does a butterfly live?

 The average lifespan of a butterfly is one month.
 Butterflies like Monarch and Morning Cloaks live for about 6 to 12 months.
-The life expectancy of a butterfly changes depending upon the environmental factors.
+The life expectancy of a butterfly changes depending upon environmental factors.

 Which is the largest butterfly in the world?